novakov-alexey/novakov-alexey.github.io/content/flink-scala3/index.md

 For those who wants to use Scala 2.13 or [Scala 3](https://docs.scala-lang.org/scala3/new-in-scala3.html) with Flink already today, there are few options available:

-- [flink-scala-api](https://github.com/findify/flink-scala-api) a fork of Flink Scala bindings from Findify
+- [flink-scala-api](https://github.com/flink-extended/flink-scala-api) a fork of Flink Scala bindings originally done by Findify
 - [Flink4s](https://github.com/ariskk/flink4s)

-Further example in this blog-post is using first option, i.e. [flink-scala-api](https://github.com/findify/flink-scala-api).
+Further example in this blog-post is using first option, i.e. [flink-scala-api](https://github.com/flink-extended/flink-scala-api).

 # Build Job with Scala 3